Jungle Lovers: Reception

-"Jungle Lovers is filled with incidental delights, some very funny set-pieces.
+In The New York Times, Mordecai Richler wrote "Jungle Lovers is filled with incidental delights, some very funny set-pieces.
 It is also enriched by a clean, ironic prose style and a powerful narrative drive.
 The novel's architecture is undeniably intelligent, but, alas, the beams show through clearly, the author's hand ever-present.
 I couldn't believe in the metamorphosis of Mullet from clumsy Babbittry to a character whose perceptions about Africa, though they do his maker credit, rest uneasily on his fragile shoulders.
 Marais's undoing, I fear, also owes more to ideological geometry than to life.
 There is too much that is superimposed, too little that flows with inner life."